act-rules/act-rules.github.io/_rules/aria-state-or-property-permitted-5c01ea.md

 ## Accessibility Support

-There exist popular web browsers and assistive technologies which do not correctly implement [Presentational Roles Conflict Resolution][].
+- There exist popular web browsers and assistive technologies which do not correctly implement [Presentational Roles Conflict Resolution][].
+- Some browsers expose elements which are [focusable][] but have an `aria-hidden="true"` attribute, while some hide them.

 ## Background